 Although the Section 3 is called the Sámi definition, in essence it means the criteria according to which one can be entered into the electoral register of the Sámi Parliament in Finland.
 (You can be Sámi even without being a member of the electoral register.
-Media has interviewed Sámi persons, who have not seeked membership in the electoral register.)
-Being a member of the electoral register means that you can vote and run in the election of the Sámi Parliament every four years.
+Media has interviewed Sámi persons, who have not sought membership in the electoral register.)
+Being a member of the electoral register means that you can vote and run in the elections of the Sámi Parliament every four years.

 2. The self-identification of the Sámi definition means that a person has to consider herself of himself a Sámi, and give a permission to be entered into an ethnic register.
 Based on the experiences of the World War II, noone can be entered into an ethnic register without their permission.

 Originally it was thought that the self-identification as a Sámi signals that one identifies with the wider Sámi community.
 A recent phenomenon is that ethnically and culturally Finnish people opportunistically identify as Sámi based on an ancestor who allegedly was Sámi (see points 3. and 4. below).
 One of the motives for wanting to be a Sámi is to get land rights if the ILO convention number 169 on indigenous peoples’ rights is ratified in Finland.

 3. Originally (since 1952) the Sámi definition was Sámi-language based, but in 1995 the so-called Lapp criterium was added.
 The Sámi definitions is Norway and Sweden are language-based only and do not include the Lapp criterium.
 The Sámi Parliament in Finland has opposed the Lapp criterium from the beginning, ie. when it was added to the law against their will.